Union Bancaire Privée: Settlement with Investment Securities Trustee

-Despite being a victim of the Madoff investment scandal, the bank offered, in March 2009, to compensate eligible investors 50 percent of the money they had initially invested with Madoff.
+In March 2009, the bank offered to compensate eligible investors who had lost money during the Madoff investment scandal 50 per cent of the money they had initially invested.
 On 6 December 2010, UBP announced it had reached a settlement with the trustee when it agreed to pay $500 million.
 UBP was the first bank to settle the trustee's claim in the Bernie Madoff case.
 With this settlement, the trustee has agreed to discharge the "clawback" claims against UBP, its affiliates and clients.